 4 Module coordinator Prof. Dr. Christine Binzel Dr. Stephanie Müssig 5 Contents The seminar gives an introduction to contemporary issues related to the Middle East and Islam from both an economic and a political science perspective.
-Topics covered include, amongst others, Islam and socio-economic outcomes, Islamic movements, women's political participation, social norms, ethnic inequality, and terrorism.
-Throughout, the focus is on recent empirical work. bearning objectives and skills Continue objectives and skills particular research topic, (3) engage with the academic literal and thereby strengthen their ability to critically read and asset applied work, and (4) improve their skills on how to structure discuss academic work.
-Furthermore, by actively participating the continue of the continue understanding of the Middle East, (2) work independently on a particular research topic, (3) engage with the academic literature and thereby strengthen their ability to critically read and assess applied work, and (4) improve their skills on how to structure and discuss academic work.
-Furthermore, by actively participating in class, students (5) learn how to apply peer review techniques and how to react on peer review, one of the most important 7 Prerequisites Successful completion of the courses Development Economics I and/or II is recommended.
-8 Integration in curriculum semester: 3 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Regional Modules Master of Arts Development Economics and International Studies 20242 Regional or elective module for: "M.A.
-Development Economics and International Studies"; Elective module for "MA Nahoststudien."
-10 Method of examination Presentation/written assignment Written assignment (15 pages) and presentation (30 minutes).
+Topics covered include, amongst others, Islam and socioeconomic outcomes, Islamic movements, women's political participation, social norms, ethnic inequality, and terrorism.
+Throughout, the focus is on recent empirical work.
+6 Learning objectives and skills Students 1) deepen their knowledge about and their understanding of the Middle East 2) work independently on a particular research topic 3) engage with the academic literature and thereby strengthen their ability to critically read and assess applied work 4) improve their skills on how to structure and discuss academic work.
+Furthermore, by actively participating in class 5) learn how to apply peer review techniques and how to react on peer review, one of the most important instruments in scientific life.
+7 Prerequisites Successful completion of the courses Development Economics I and/or II is recommended.
+8 Integration in curriculum semester: 3 9 Module compatibility Elective Modules Master of Arts Development Economics and International Studies 20242 Freie Ergänzungsstudien Master of Arts Development Economics and International Studies 20242 Regional Modules Master of Arts Development Economics and International Studies 20242 • Regional or elective module for: M.A.
+Development Economics and International Studies • Elective module for MA Nahoststudien 10 Method of examination Presentation/written assignment Written assignment (15 pages) and presentation (30 minutes).
 11 Grading procedure Presentation/written assignment (100%) Written assignment (67 %), Presentation (33 %).
-12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h 14 Module duration 1 semester
+12 Module frequency Only in winter semester 13 Workload in clock hours Contact hours: 30 h Independent study: 120 h

+14 Module duration 1 semester

-15 Teaching and examination language english 16 Bibliography The readings will be provided via StudOn.
+15 Teaching and examination language english

+16 Bibliography The readings will be provided via StudOn.